superfrogbe/cordova-background-geolocation-plugin/README.md

 ### Installing the plugin

 **Note:** for non AndroidX project please use version 1.x of this plugin.
 Version 2.x and on will support AndroidX.

+**Note:** this plugin can be installed on a Capacitor project and it is tested to be working as expected, some configuration may need to be done differently than below according to how Capacitor configuration is implemented.

 ```bash
 cordova plugin add cordova-background-geolocation-plugin